-How we will know if North Korea really 'denuclearises'
+Why North Korea is destroying its nuclear test site

 North Korea has said it is committed to denuclearisation, but has threatened to pull out of forthcoming talks with US President Donald Trump, in a disagreement over how that might happen.

-At first glance, Kim Jong-un's pledge to close the test site appears to be a welcome first step towards ending its nuclear programme but how far does it actually go?
+At first glance, Pyongyang's pledge to close the test site appears to be a welcome first step.

+But it could indicate that it believes its nuclear programme has made sufficient progress and full testing is no longer needed.
+North Korea's nuclear weapons programme also goes far beyond the existence of one site.

 The Punggye-ri nuclear facility is the dedicated test site for North Korea's nuclear weapons, with a system of tunnels dug below nearby Mount Mantap.
 It has been suggested the site has partially collapsed already.